 This is an important part of the strategy, so don’t miss this one out.
 After you’ve created your staple boards, create another that will house all the articles you create for your blog.
 Name it ‘From the blog’ or ‘Our Top Articles’ so you have a designated area for all your great content.

 Create pin graphics

-Next, you want to create a pin graphic for all your existing blog posts, as well as every blog post you create in the future.
-Each pin graphic will then be added to your ‘articles board’.
+Next, you want to create a pin graphic for all your existing blog posts and products, as well as any you create in the future.
+Each pin graphic will then be added to your ‘articles board’ or relevant product board.

 To design your graphics, head over to Canva and set up a free account.
-They have plenty of brilliant templates you can adapt and use for free, or you can design your own from scratch if you’re an arty type.
+They have plenty of brilliant templates you can adapt and use for free.
 Check out Tails.com’s article board for design inspiration.

 Upload your pins

 Now it’s time to upload your newly designed pin to your profile.
 Simply click on the cross on the top right of your profile to get started.
 Upload your new pin from your computer, add the title of your blog post in the headline section and include a keyword rich description.
 It’s also a good idea to include a call to action here, like ‘Click the pin to read more…’.

 Of course, you can also follow this step to add all your product pins too.